Blockdaemon/skale-node-cli/README.md

 The goal of this fork is to make the cli executable by a non-root user (although that user does need `sudo` rights).

 Note that the upstream repo uses `develop` as main branch!
+In this fork we use `develop` as a melting pot for all the PRs.
 If you send a PR from this repo, do not include this `README.md` file, I just wrote it to explain the fork, it doesn't belong upstream.

+# Binary

+The latest binary (manually) build is in the `binary` branch.
+This is just temprorary until the changes land in upstream.
+It's typically not a good idea to store binary artifacts in github!

 # Building it